-A stye (sty) is a red, painful lump near the edge of your eyelid that may look like a boil or a pimple.
-Styes are often filled with pus.
+A stye is a painful lump near the edge of the eyelid that may look like a boil or a pimple.
+Styes are often caused by bacterial infections and may be filled with pus.
 A stye usually forms on the outside of your eyelid, but sometimes it can form on the inner part of your eyelid.

-Most styes are harmless to your eye and won’t affect your ability to see clearly.
-Try self-care measures first, such as applying a warm washcloth to your closed eyelid for five to 10 minutes several times a day and gently massaging the eyelid.
-Contact your doctor if:
+Most styes are harmless to the eye and won’t affect the ability to see clearly.
+Try self-care measures first, such as applying a warm washcloth to your closed eyelid for 5 to 10 minutes several times a day and gently massaging the eyelid.
+Contact a healthcare professional if:

 A stye is caused by an infection of oil glands in the eyelid.
-The bacterium staphylococcus is commonly responsible for most of these infections.
+The bacterium staphylococcus is a common cause of most of these infections.

 To prevent eye infections:

-Your doctor will usually diagnose a stye just by looking at your eyelid.
-Your doctor may use a light and a magnifying device to examine your eyelid.
+A healthcare professional will usually diagnose a stye just by looking at the eyelid.
+A light and a magnifying device may be used to examine the eyelid.

 In most cases, a stye doesn’t require specific treatment, but using warm compresses can hasten the healing.
 A stye typically goes away on its own.
 Recurrences are common.

-For a stye that persists, your doctor may recommend treatments, such as:
+For a stye that won’t go away, additional treatment may be recommended, such as:

-Start by seeing your family doctor or a general practitioner if your stye is painful or doesn’t start to get better in two days.
-In some cases, your doctor may refer you to a specialist who treats eye diseases and conditions (ophthalmologist).
+Start by seeing someone on your healthcare team if your stye is painful or doesn’t start to get better in two days.
+In some cases, your care team may refer you to a specialist who treats eye diseases and conditions, called an ophthalmologist.

 What you can do

-Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
-For a stye, some basic questions to ask your doctor include:
+Your appointment time is limited, so preparing a list of questions can help you make the most of your time.
+For a stye, some basic questions to ask include:

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.